lfedgeai/SPEAR/misc/OPEA/asr-live/README.md

 ## Running Unit Tests

-To execute the unit tests for the ASR Live module, use:
+To execute the unit tests for the ASR Live module, get into the sail directory and run the following command:

 ```bash
 PYTHONPATH=./ ./sail/test.py